 We love this Japanese souffle pancake recipe by Smiling Foodie.

-Let us know if you try out making this delicious drink at home!
-Tag us on Instagram to show us your creations.
+Let us know if you try out making this delicious drink at home.
+Subscribe to our YouTube channel for more easy drink recipes.